 My first stop was at Mahamuni Temple which is an important pilgrimage site as it houses the Mahamuni Buddha image, the most highly revered in the country.
 It is covered in gold leaf foil.

-I was lucky to see very young boys offering gold leaf in preparation for their monk initiation ceremony and girls celebrating their ear piercing.
+I was lucky to see very young boys offering gold leaves in preparation for their monk initiation ceremony and girls celebrating their ear piercing.

 Outside the Mahamuni Temple, there is a whole street where stonemasons can be found toiling away on stone statues of Buddha.

 The working conditions are atrocious, with little respect for the health of the workers or the general environment.
-Interestingly many of the statues are incomplete, awaiting specialist carvers to sculpture the face.
+Interestingly many of the statues are incomplete, awaiting specialist carvers to sculpt the face.